TMZima/Capstone-Project/README.md

-## Currently in STEP 5: Plan API Specifications
+## Currently in STEP 6: Build and Document

 ## Capstone Project